Moe131/webcrawler/README.md

 Furthermore, each crawled page will downloaded and saved in a json file in data folder on your system.

 # Features:
-Crawls web and downlaods each web page
+Crawls web and downlaods each web page.

-Processes the content to extract words.
+Processes the content to extract new links.

 Avoid traps or loops

 Counts the occurrence of each word.

 Identifies the top 50 most frequent words.

 Outputs the results to summary.txt.

 # Dependencies